angular/angular/aio/content/guide/developer-guide-overview.md

   </a>
   <a href="guide/service-worker-intro" class="docs-card" title="Angular service worker developer guide">
     <section>Service Workers and PWA</section>
-    <p>Learn about how to us a service worker to create a progressive web application.</p>
+    <p>Learn about how to use a service worker to create a progressive web application.</p>
     <p class="card-footer">Service workers and PWA</p>
   </a>
   <a href="guide/web-worker" class="docs-card" title="Web Workers">